A mobile-first strategy improves critical communications among first responders, who need every second when lives are on the line.

 - Jump between two applications easily — with no toggling or added keystrokes — for tasks such as data entry

-Workstation monitors that have built-in daisy-chaining support can link as many as four HD monitors to run off the display signal from a single PC.
-One DisplayPort connector cable from the PC to a daisy-chain-ready monitor allows users to apply either MultiStream Technology (MST) or SingleStream Technology (SST).
+Workstation monitors that have built-in daisy chaining support can link as many as four HD monitors to run off the display signal from a single PC.
+One DisplayPort connector cable from the PC to a daisy chain-ready monitor, such as the Samsung SH850 Series, allows users to apply either MultiStream Technology (MST) or SingleStream Technology (SST).

 With MST, users can expand the desktop and a single cursor moves across the screens, creating one super-wide desktop.
 With SST, what users see on their main laptop screen is mirrored (or cloned) to each of the connected desktop monitors, which can be effective for applications like presentations, group teaching or editing at a magnified resolution.